 Jerry has worked in the commercial fishing industry and lived on a small island for many years.
 He also messes around in many types of small boats.

-Becky joined the AMSEA staff in February 2012.
-As Development Director she works to build new, and strengthen existing, partnerships with other organizations involved in maritime industries to increase the availability of marine safety education and training.
+As Development Director Becky works to build new, and strengthen existing, partnerships with other organizations involved in marine industries to increase the availability of marine safety education and training.
 She also assists in managing grants and is responsible for seeking out and securing new funding for injury prevention in the marine environment through safety training and education.

 Becky grew up boating and setnetting in Naknek, AK.
-An outdoor enthusiast, Becky enjoys spending time fishing, hunting, hiking and running.
+When not working, Becky enjoys spending time with her family and spending time outdoors fishing, hunting, hiking and trail running.

 Amy handles finance-related tasks, data management and other administrative tasks.